oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 cp ./Downloads/genesis.json /path/to/verse-layer-optimism/assets/
 ```

-When you have completed this step, return to the `verse-layer-optimism` repository.
+After completing this step, return to the `verse-layer-optimism` repository.

 ```shell
 cd /path/to/verse-layer-optimism
 ```

 ## 4-2.
-Check verse information from verse_build transaction
+Check verse information from the verse_build transaction
-You can check verse information from verse_build transaction at [check-verse-page](https://tools-fe.oasys.games/check-verse).
+You can check verse information from the verse_build transaction at [check-verse-page](https://tools-fe.oasys.games/check-verse).
 ![Check verse info](/img/docs/techdocs/oasys-pos-fe/check_verse_info.png)

 You can also download address.json and genesis.json as well as [Build verse](#build-verse).
 ![Build](/img/docs/techdocs/oasys-pos-fe/build_complete.png)

-Copy the generated configuration filess to `assets` directory of the `verse-layer-optimism` repository as well as [Build verse](#build-verse).
+Copy the generated configuration files to the `assets` directory of the `verse-layer-optimism` repository and [Build verse](#build-verse).

 ## 5. Create .env file